Whistleblower - Informant Award

 The IRS Whistleblower Office pays money to people who blow the whistle on persons who fail to pay the tax that they owe.
 If the IRS uses information provided by the whistleblower, it can award the whistleblower up to 30 percent of the additional tax, penalty and other amounts it collects.

-Sequester Notice from Whistleblower Office dated March 4, 2013: Impact on whistleblower payments.
+- Fiscal 2013 Sequester Notice from Whistleblower Office dated March 1, 2013: Impact on whistleblower payments.

-The Whistleblower Office has developed new rules that became effective August 1, 2012.
-We are providing the three Interim Guidance memoranda below.
+The Whistleblower Office developed new rules that became effective August 1, 2012.

 - IRM 25.2.2 - Interim Guidance - General Changes